.avif)

 Which metrics should I track when monitoring competitors?

-Monitoring competitor metrics provides vital insights for pricing based on competition.
+Monitoring competitors provides vital insights for pricing based on competition.
 Key metrics to track are as follows:

-• Customer acquisition cost (CAC) and strategies: Estimate or infer their customer acquisition cost (a key SaaS metric) and analyze their methods — free trials, content marketing, partnerships.
+- Customer acquisition cost (CAC) and strategies: Estimate or infer their customer acquisition cost (a key SaaS metric) and analyze their methods, free trials, content marketing, and partnerships.
 How does their pricing support their acquisition strategy?

-• Customer retention rate and tactics: Look for clues about their retention strategies — loyalty programs, upgrade paths, customer support quality.
+- Customer retention rate and tactics: Look for clues about their retention strategies, loyalty programs, upgrade paths, and customer support quality.
 Is their pricing structured to encourage long-term commitment?

 Real-life competitive pricing examples

 Real-life competitive pricing examples show how companies strategically adjust their pricing to gain an advantage.
-Let’s jump to the examples.
+Let’s jump to the competitive pricing examples.

 Microsoft Teams: Bundling to undercut